 “There’s a place that beams your order directly to you,” says Jim in awe and a little bit in love.
 “Do you know how useful that would’ve been in school?”
 He neglects to mention that there’s no way he could’ve afforded it at the Academy.

-Jim hadn’t known what to order, paralyzed by choice after a eighteen months of synthesized food, which always has the same mealy texture and bland, metallic flavor, so he’d gotten a bit of everything: soft curds of scrambled eggs, maple-smoked bacon, steamed pork dumplings with a sweet and spice sauce, smoked whitefish with sourdough.
+Jim hadn’t known what to order, paralyzed by choice after a eighteen months of synthesized food, which always has the same mealy texture and bland, metallic flavor, so he’d gotten a bit of everything: soft curds of scrambled eggs, maple-smoked bacon, steamed pork dumplings with a sweet and spicy sauce, smoked whitefish with sourdough.
 He eats too quickly to taste much but salt and grease, which in no way hampers the meal.
 Bones is still eating, grumbling about Jim ruining his high threadcount sheets like Bones even knows what that means, by the time Jim’s polished off his weight in eggs and sausage.

 Jim dozes against the pillows, imagines Bones in his office on the ship, scrolling through mattress and frame reviews when they pass into comm range.
 Using his downtime to research sheets.
 Threadcount, what the hell even is that?
 “Bones, you don’t even have any earthly possessions.”